PhotonicsOpenProjects/ONE-PIX/README.md

 For troubleshooting in installation you can go to the [issue section](https://github.com/PhotonicsOpenProjects/ONE-PIX/issues)

 ### Installing ONE-PIX on a raspberry pi
-All instructions and tips to configure your raspberry pi board and install the ONE-PIX on it install are available [here](imgs/ONE-PIX_install_on_rasp.md).
+All instructions and tips to configure your raspberry pi board and install the ONE-PIX on it are available [here](imgs/ONE-PIX_install_on_rasp.md).
-For otehr OS just continue to read this readme file.
+For other OS just continue to read this readme file.

 ### Download git repository